houmairi/Rust_fishing_bot/README.md

 2. The bot will automatically detect the game window and start the fishing process when a fish bite is detected.
 3. Observe the bot's performance and monitor the console output for any relevant information or errors.

-## Contributing

-Contributions to the Fishing Bot project are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue on the GitHub repository.
-If you'd like to contribute code, please fork the repository and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.

-## Contact

-For any questions or inquiries, please contact the project maintainer:

-- Name: [Your Name]
-- Email: [Your Email]
-- GitHub: [Your GitHub Profile]

-Feel free to reach out with any feedback or suggestions!

 Happy fishing!